In 2013, 1,100 U.S. marathons generated a record 541,000 finishers, but finisher totals have fell the past couple of years to 509,000 in 2015.

-Quick history lesson: Forty-two years ago this summer, a skinny Yale graduate named Frank Shorter ran through the streets of Munich en route to the gold medal in the 1972 Olympic marathon, triggering a collective spark inside the American consciousness.
+Quick history lesson: Forty-four years ago, a skinny Yale graduate named Frank Shorter ran through the streets of Munich en route to the gold medal in the 1972 Olympic marathon, triggering a collective spark inside the American consciousness.
 It was one of the initial catalysts to the original running boom.
 Suddenly personal fitness mattered, even if it was partially borne of a feeling of nationalist zeitgeist amid the tensions of the Cold War.

 Inspired by Shorter’s gold medal (and even more so by his silver medal four years later), Americans started to take up running—er, jogging as it was called back then—en masse.
 While running participation numbers soared, only a small percentage of those 1970s joggers actually ran marathons, mostly because it was perceived to be well beyond the limits of mere mortals.
 By the time Shorter took silver in the 1976 Olympics, the running boom had made recreational running a national craze.
 But even by that year, only 25,000 runners finished a marathon in the U.S.

 But after American Joan Samuelson ran to gold in the 1984 Olympic marathon in Los Angeles—a summer games marred by the Soviet-led boycott—the spark ignited the you-can-do-it generation with the motivation to run 26.2 miles and it led to a huge influx of women marathon runners.
 From 1980 to 1990, U.S. marathon participation numbers increased from 143,000 to 224,000, according to stats from Running USA.
 By 2000, that number had soared to 353,000.
 Along the way, the percentage of women finishers went from 10 percent in 1980 to 26 percent in 1990 to 38 percent by 2000.